-Although a visitor management system can help visitors sign in quickly, it can also double as the ultimate in-and-out system for staff.
+Although a visitor registration system can help visitors sign in quickly, it can also double as the ultimate in-and-out system for staff.
 With SwipedOn, employees simply swipe their name to the right to sign in, and to the left to sign out.
 The visitor management software also has the function to photograph employees during the sign in process, if there is not one currently on the system.

-The employee in-and-out feature is an automated process that can reduce front desk workload as well as monitoring whether employees are in or out of the building which is crucial for the evacuation roll call procedure.
+The office in-and-out board feature is an automated process that can reduce front desk workload as well as monitoring whether employees are in or out of the building which is crucial for the evacuation roll call procedure.
 Details include what time they signed out, emergency contact information, and any custom messages from the employee.
 The receptionist or manager also gains a full overview of employee movements in and out of the building, allowing them to generate daily, weekly, and monthly reports.

 Visitor management systems can also sign in vendors and contractors who may have limited access and need to sign NDAs or waivers.
 The front desk can customize a contractor or vendor sign-in process so they can onboard appropriately before entering the premises.

 Creating a safe and secure work environment for employees and visitors is vital for every company.
 Unfortunately, emergencies such as a fire, natural disasters, and even hazards due to negligence are genuine issues that may arise.
 In fact, from 2014 to 2016, the fire department responded to approximately 100,300 fires in non-residential buildings in the U.S.